-- a) All development, including rebuilding or alterations, should be of a high quality design, which will protect and enhance the village's character as described by the Character Assessment in chapter 4. - b) High quality design means development which: - i.
-Follows the adopted South Oxfordshire Design Guide 2016 - ii.
-Fits in with the character of the immediate area and wider context within the village with respect to the materials, scale, mass, density, layout and design of the development, as well as its visual connection to the surrounding landscape; and - iii.
+- a) All development, including rebuilding or alterations, should be of a high quality design, which will protect and, where practicable, enhance the character of the settlement concerned as described by the Character Assessment in chapter 4. - b) In particular development proposals should have regard to the following design principles as appropriate to their scale, nature and location: - i. the relevant elements of the adopted South Oxfordshire Design Guide - ii. relate to the character of the immediate area and wider context within the village with respect to the materials, scale, mass, density, layout and design of the development, as well as its visual connection to the surrounding landscape; and - iii.
 Integrates the development with the surrounding area through connection to footpaths, open spaces and road frontages. - iv.
 Avoids a significant adverse impact on the amenities of adjoining residents whether by reason of loss of light, privacy or overbearing impact; and - v.
 Protects the dark night sky by not including street lighting; and - vi.
-Retains the dark visual ambiance of the village via minimal external illumination; and - vii.
-Maintains the rural character of the village by not installing pavements or kerbs to existing village lanes; and
+Retains the dark visual ambiance of the village via minimal external illumination; and

-- viii.
+- vii.
+Maintains the rural character of the village by not installing pavements or kerbs to existing village lanes; and - viii.
 Provides at least one fast charging point for an electric car; and - ix.
 Supports the national targets to reduce carbon emissions through meeting and preferably exceeding the standards for energy efficiency in the SODC adopted development plan'; and - x.
 Minimises the risk of overheating through appropriate design, natural ventilation, materials, and construction.

 - 9.3 This policy seeks to maintain the built character of the village.
-It also seeks to address issues identified in the sustainability analysis (Annex D summarised in Table 5) by ensuring houses are fit for purpose over their lifetime in a changing climate; in a village with limited parking and with no sustainable transport. - 9.4 In doing this it aims to support and amplify policies in the Local Plan 2011-2034 including policies DES1: Delivering High Quality Development, DES2: Enhancing Local Character, Policy DES6: Residential Amenity and Policy DES9: Promoting Sustainable Design.
+It also seeks to address issues identified in the sustainability analysis (Annex D summarised in Table 5) by ensuring houses are fit for purpose over their lifetime in a changing climate; in a village with limited parking and with no sustainable transport. - 9.4 In doing this it aims to support and amplify policies in the Local Plan 2035 including policies DES1: Delivering High Quality Development, DES2: Enhancing Local Character, Policy DES6: Residential Amenity and Policy DES9: Promoting Sustainable Design.